OliverColeman/bain/README.txt

 Copyright Oliver J. Coleman, 2012.

+NOTE: This is an alpha version, it is not quite functional yet (the synapse testing and analysis GUI is, though: ojc.bain.test.STDPTestGUI).

 Bain is designed to simulate large neural network models at a level of fidelity, with respect to natural neural networks, greater than typical rate-based models